 The Plant Lab is the Yalukit Willam Nature Association’s very own plant and seed propagation facility.
-The Lab is volunteer run and plans to supply the Elsternwick Park Nature Reserve with thousands of plants per year.
+The Lab is volunteer run and plans to supply the Yalukit Willam Nature Reserve with thousands of plants per year.
 The Plant Lab endeavours to grow the rare, difficult or inconspicuous plant species, which are often forgotten in nurseries and revegetation projects.
 These will make all the difference in our aim to restore and build biodiversity.
 Ongoing propagation will remain essential in maintaining populations even after the initial establishment of the reserve’s plantings.
 It will give the plants the help they need to overcome impediments to natural regeneration such as weeds, climate change, missing pollinators, lack of fire etc.

 There’s nothing more exciting than seeing a plant that you grew thrive, while providing homes or food for wildlife.
 The Plant Lab offers an opportunity for people to participate in the creation of the nature reserve.
 We encourage you to join us in making the reserve a special place, and being a part of our community.
 All skill sets, ages and abilities are welcome to come along to our Plant Lab volunteer days.
-You do need to be an epa member to participate.
+You do need to be an YWNA member to participate.

 Current Plant Lab and SPA times